zebin-wu/homekit-bridge/README.md

 ## Introduction

-**homekit-bridge** designed for embedded devices allows you to quickly connect non-HomeKit devices to Apple HomeKit.
+homekit-bridge designed for embedded devices allows you to quickly connect non-HomeKit devices to Apple HomeKit, it provide the following features:
+- Configure the devices you want to connect to HomeKit.
+- Write plugins to generate HomeKit bridged accessories.

+homekit-bridge is based on [HomeKitADK](https://github.com/apple/HomeKitADK), the main C code is be in the application layer of ADK, using PAL interface or HAP interface, and not directly using platform-related interfaces.
-**homekit-bridge** is based on [HomeKitADK](https://github.com/apple/HomeKitADK).
-HomekitADK not only implements HomeKit Accessory Protocol(HAP), but also abstracts platform-related interfaces to Platform Adapter Layer(PAL) to make the same application code behave consistently on different platforms.
-The application code of homekit-bridge will be in the application layer of ADK, using PAL interface or HAP interface, and not directly using platform-related interfaces.
+>HomekitADK not only implements HomeKit Accessory Protocol(HAP), but also abstracts platform-related interfaces to Platform Adapter Layer(PAL) to make the same application code behave consistently on different platforms.

-In order to achieve better scalability and reduce development difficulty, **homekit-bridge** introduced the dynamic language [**Lua**](https://www.lua.org), encapsulated C modules into Lua modules, and used Lua to write upper-level application.

-In order to run Lua scripts on devices with compact resources, this project has made the following optimizations:
+In order to achieve better scalability and reduce development difficulty, homekit-bridge introduced the dynamic language [Lua](https://www.lua.org), encapsulated C modules into Lua modules, and used Lua to write upper-level application. homekit-bridge also made the following optimizations to run Lua scripts on devices with compact resources:
-- Generate ``text`` code to ``binary`` code via ``luac``.
+- Generate text code to byte code via luac.
 - Generate directory trees for multiple Lua scripts and embed them in C code.
-- Make the Lua parser supports reading the code directly from the flash instead of copying the code to the memory.
+- Make the Lua parser supports reading the code directly from ROM instead of copying the code to RAM.

 ## Supported devices